trywilco/wilcosdk/Quests Creation/Quest Configuration Files.md

 description: Quest description.
 All characters are accepted.
 "What's worse.." in the sample below | mandatory
 slogan: Quest slogan.
 2-1000 characters.
 "It's time for.." in the sample below | mandatory
 level: Quest level. beginner/intermediate/advance | mandatory
-learningObjectives: Bulletpoints stating what users will learn to do in the quest | mandatory
-- learning_objective_1
-- learning_objective_2
-- ...
 duration: Estimated number of hours required to finish the quest | mandatory
 resources: A list of resources that should be avaiable to the user when quest begins | optional
 - resource_1